pixellab-code/pixellab-python/README.md

 # Pixel Lab Python SDK

-[Pixel Lab](http://www.pixellab.ai) is a pixel art extension for Aseprite designed to provide artists and game developers with controllable AI tools that integrate into their workflow.
 This Python client simplifies interaction with the [Pixel Lab developer API](http://api.pixellab.ai/v1).

+Create characters and items, animate them, and generate rotated views.
+Useful for game development and other pixel art projects.

-For questions or discussions, feel free to join us at [Discord](https://discord.gg/pBeyTBF8T7).
+For questions or discussions, join us on [Discord](https://discord.gg/pBeyTBF8T7).

-## Supported models
+## Features

-- **Generate Image Bitforge**: Apply custom art styles using reference images.
-- **Generate Image Pixflux**: Generate pixel art from text descriptions.
+- **Generate Image (Pixflux)**: Create characters, items, and environments from text descriptions
-- **Animate (skeleton)**: Generate 4 frames of an animation from skeleton poses.
+- **Generate Image (Bitforge)**: Use reference images to match a specific art style
+- **Animation**: Animate bi-pedal and quadrupedal characters and monsters with skeleton-based animations
-- **Inpaint**: Edit and modify existing pixel art.
+- **Inpainting**: Edit existing pixel art
-- **Rotate**: Rotate an object or a character.
+- **Rotation**: Generate rotated views of characters and objects

+With much more functionality coming soon.

-## Install
+## Installation

 Use your preferred package manager: